FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

 ---
 title: "Fullstack Academy - Reflections 💭"
 date: 2015-08-30
-excerpt: At the end of the day, I’m really grateful I was able to enjoy everything Fullstack Academy has to offer, from Ladies Lunches, my learning team laughs, eye opening pair programming sessions, and the awesome people.
+excerpt: At the end of the day, I'm really grateful I was able to enjoy everything Fullstack Academy has to offer, from Ladies Lunches, my learning team laughs, eye opening pair programming sessions, and the awesome people.
 header:
     image: https://fvcproductions.files.wordpress.com/2015/08/banners-0011.jpg
 tags: